 Andrew Browne of Browne Box Creative Solutions says, ‘In the short-term, boutique businesses can learn what content and products the local creative community responds to through the number of repins they receive.”

 Naturally, Pinterest provides a lot of intel.
 Not only does it portray what people are interested in buying now, but what they might be interested in buying a few months from now.

 Should social media replace a website?

-NO!
+Social shopping continues to rise, along with the use of mobile devices to search the internet for a company’s website!
 Just because your boutique business can sell online by way of social media platforms does not mean your business should go without a website!